-Arthur Leonard Schawlow (28 April 1921 – 5 May 1999) shared the 1981 Nobel Prize in Physics with the Dutch-American physicist Nicolaas Bloembergen (b.
-1920) and the Swedish physicist Kai Siegbahn (1918–2007) “for their contribution to the development of laser spectroscopy.”
+On 05 May 1999, Arthur Leonard Schawlow (1921–1999) passed away.
+The 1981 Nobel Prize in Physics was co-awarded to Schawlow with Nicolaas Bloembergen (b.
+1920) and Kai Siegbahn (1918–2007) “for their contribution to the development of laser spectroscopy.”
 He had studied at the University of Toronto and worked at Bell Labs, later teaching at Columbia University and Stanford University.

 Prof. Schawlow was married to Aurelia Townes, younger sister of physicist Charles Hard Townes (1915–2015), with whom he was the father of three children.
 One son had been diagnosed autistic and Prof. Schawlow became committed to working toward treatments for this condition, working alongside Prof. Robert Hofstadter (1915–1990), whose son was also autistic, and helping establish an Autistic Treatment and Care Facility in Paradise, California, later named the Arthur Schawlow Center in 1999.